stcorp/muninn/README.rst

   will be prefixed without separation characters, so any underscores, etc. need to be included in the option value.

+- mod_spatialite_path: Full path of the mod_spatialite library (minus
+  extension), e.g. /usr/local/lib/libspatialite.
+Not required when using pyspatialite.

 Example configuration file
 --------------------------